kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 ## Next Steps

-YAML is a versatile, language-agnostic and user-friendly format for configuring applications, including Kestra flows.
+YAML is a versatile, language-agnostic, and user-friendly format for configuring applications, including Kestra flows.
 In just a couple of minutes, anyone in your organization can learn the basics of YAML syntax and [start building workflows](https://kestra.io/docs/getting-started/) directly from the embedded editor in the Kestra UI.

 If you have any questions, reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).